 Caleb Agada (G 6’5″, 200 lbs, 3rd year) – Ottawa Gee-Gees

 You’ll be hard pressed to find another CIS Basketball player that plays a bigger role on a National ranked team than Caleb Agada.
 The 20-year old junior guard has been instrumental to the Gee-Gees rise to the number one spot in the country.
 Agada put together another great performance against the Ravens and has been nearly unstoppable all-season including strong efforts versus top NCAA teams in the preseason.
-At this point of the season the discussion about Agada shouldn’t be weather he is an All-Canadian, but rather if he is first or second-team.
+At this point of the season, the discussion about Agada shouldn’t be whether he is an All-Canadian, but rather if he is first or second-team.

 Jan 10. vs. Carleton Ravens W, 68-66: 17 points (4/10 FG, 1/4 3PT, 8/10 FT), 10 rebounds